itu-devops/lecture_notes/sessions/session_08/Slides.md

 ## Privacy and Security

-* Do not log secrets in plain
+* Do not log secrets in plaintext

 - Do not log user private data
 	- You might have to "GDPR-remove" them